jstime/jstime/CONTRIBUTING.md

 will result in action ranging from a conversation about behavior to being permanently banned from the jstime organization.

-### The Spirit of the law
+### The Spirit of the Law

 Not all interactions that require remediation are clear violations of the Code of Conduct.
-Project maintainers will take appropriate action, when neccessary, to ensure the jstime community is a space where individuals can comfortably collaborate and bring their entire selves.
+Project maintainers will take appropriate action, when necessary, to ensure the jstime community is a space where individuals can comfortably collaborate and bring their entire selves.
 Unfortunately, if bringing your entire self is infringing on others from doing the same, you may be asked to leave.

 ## Pull Requests

-If you would like to make a change open a Pull Request.
+If you would like to make a change, open a Pull Request.

 Project maintainers will do their best to review and land code in a reasonable time frame.